This site is operated by IMSL Software

-Looking for a review or recommendation on a keyboard electronic organizer?
-They're becoming harder to find these days, but here you can read IMSL Software's views based on many years of using and supporting these devices.
+Looking for a review or recommendation on a basic electronic organizer?
+It's not hard to find reviews of high-end PDAs and pocket PCs, but there isn't too much product comparison information available on the basic models.
+Here you can read IMSL Software's views based on many years of using and supporting these devices.

 Note: You may have to search eBay for some of these now that they are no longer being sold new.

 Best full-size organizer under $100: Sharp OZ-770

 Best buy in a pen-pad PDA: Palm Tungsten E2, about $200

 Lowest cost electronic organizer that isn't just a toy: Sharp EL-6990: under $30 with PC-Link

 When it has to be as small as possible: Oregon Scientific Echo, $70

 Best mobile Email solution: Sharp TM-20, under $100

 The OZ-7xx models (also known as ZQ-7xx) have the high-end features which put them a cut above basic organizer models, and at a bargain price.
 They have more memory (3 Mbytes for the OZ-770), a bigger display (8 lines by 40 characters), and a more extensive set of fields and options for the standard data types.
 The older OZ-700, OZ-730, and OZ-750 models are similar to the OZ-770 but have less memory (1 - 2 Mbytes).